kalxas/rasdaman/doc/main/11_cheatsheets.rst

 rasdaman supports two operations: *GetCapabilities*, *GetMap* from the standard.
 We will not go into the details, as users do not normally hand-write WMS requests, but let a client tool or library generate them instead.
-Please check the :ref:`cheatsheet-clients` section for some examples.
+Check the :ref:`cheatsheet-clients` section for some examples.

 .. _cheatsheet-clients: